alberto-lazari/masters-thesis/chapters/permission-model.typ

 it provides high-level methods for managing permissions and is the entry point for applications and other services needing permission information or status updates.
-While normal apps cannot directly access most of its APIs, all permission-related operations are handled by this service at some point in the call stack, sometimes called by publicly accessible methods in `Context` or `Activity`, such as `checkSelfPermission()` and `requestPermissions()`.
+While normal apps cannot directly access most of its APIs, all permission-related operations are handled by this service at some point in the call stack, sometimes called to provide control over the permission state to publicly accessible methods in `Context` or `Activity`, such as `checkSelfPermission()` and `requestPermissions()`.

 `PermissionManager` was created to support the more complex needs of runtime permissions,